ChazzyChazz18/ChazzyChazz18/README.md

 ## I'm a Student and a Developer
 - 👀 I’m interested in Front end development and mobile applications
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning Flutter and Java Spring
 - 💞️ I’m looking to collaborate on a good app or a game (Unity) as a member
 - 📫 You could reach me at rewelme18@hotmail.com or groagunst@gmail.com